Boyle-Lab/Boyle-Lab.github.io/_posts/2021/2021-05-01-New_Members.md

 - Students
 ---

-Kinsey from Bioinformatics, Breanna from Genetics and Genomics, and Andrea from Chemical Bioloft join the lab.
+Kinsey from Bioinformatics, Breanna from Genetics and Genomics, and Andrea from Chemical Biology join the lab.
 Welcome!